bento-platform/bento/docs/migrating_to_17.md

 ## 5. Optionally, add Beacon network

-To host a network of beacons, with a corresponding UI in bento_public, first copy the config file:
+To host a network of beacons, with a corresponding UI in Bento Public, first copy the config file:

 ```bash
 ./bentoctl.bash init-config beacon-network